InternVideo2: Scaling Foundation Models for Multimodal Video Understanding: Multimodal Video Data

-We employ the training part of MVBench \cite{li2023mvbench}.
-It comprises around 2M samples (both images and videos) from 34 distinct sources.
-This training dataset covers key features of image and video understanding across crucial tasks, including 1) conversation, 2) caption, 3) visual question anwser, 4) reasoning, and 5) classification.
+We employ a updated training version of MVBench \cite{li2023mvbench}.
+Originally, it comprises 1.9M samples (both images and videos) from 34 distinct sources.
+We decrease the amount of caption data from WebVid and CoCo to 80k and 100k separately and add new data from the S-MiT to boost the diversity rather than quantity of the instruction dataset.
+In the additional HD training stage, we incorporate the videos with corresponding GPT-4 annotations from \cite{chen2024sharegpt4video} into the training set.
+We further expand the training set by including datasets from PerceptionTestQA \cite{perceptiontest}, TVQA \cite{tvqa}, NTU-RGB-D \cite{ntu_rgbd}, and EgotaskQA \cite{ego4d}, along with grounding datasets based on DiDeMo \cite{didemo} and COCO \cite{coco}.
+This training data encompasses key features of image and video understanding across crucial tasks, including 1) conversation, 2) caption, 3) visual question answer, 4) reasoning, and 5) classification.